COMRES-VLM: Coordinated Multi-Robot Exploration and Search using Vision Language Models: Related Work

 \section{Related Work}

-Autonomous robotic exploration has been studied extensively, We review representative works in three relevant key areas: \textit{(i)}~classical exploration strategies, \textit{(ii)}~multi-robot coordination mechanisms, and \textit{(iii)}~the emerging integration of LLMs in robotic planning.
+Autonomous robotic exploration has been studied extensively.
+Here, we review representative works in three key relevant areas: \textit{(1)}~classical exploration strategies, \textit{(2)}~multi-robot coordination mechanisms, and \textit{(3)}~the emerging integration of VLMs in robotic planning.